tubiana/TTClust/README.md

 You will find a file **requirements.txt**.
 You can install all requiered package wich this PIP:  `sudo pip install -r requirements.txt`

+To activate autocompletion for the argpase module you have to use this command (only once) `sudo activate-global-python-argcomplete`

 #### Atoms selection
 For Selection syntax, use the one from MDTraj (http://mdtraj.org/latest/atom_selection.html).